Colt Single Action Army: Engraving

 Colt engraved about one percent of its first-generation production of the Single Action Army revolver, which makes these engraved models extremely rare and valuable with collectors.
 Engraved pieces were often ordered by or for famous people of the day, including lawmen, heads of state, and captains of industry.
 This tradition began with the founder, Samuel Colt, who regularly gave such examples away as a means of publicity for Colt.

 Colt employed a number of engravers, many of whom were trained artisans who emigrated from Europe.
 These artisans, such as Gustave Young, Cuno A. Helfricht, Rudolph J. Kornbrath and Louis Daniel Nimschke, were known for inlaying gold, silver, and precious stones in their work.
 Many of these engraved pieces were adorned with stocks made of ivory or pearl, with engraving and inlays as well.

 About 400 of the Second Generation Colt Single Actions were factory-engraved by Colt.
 The factory engravers of the period were Alvin Herbert, Earl Bieu, Dennis Kies, Robert Burt, Steve Kamyk and Leonard Francolini.
 One of the most sought-after engravers who have worked on Colt revolvers was Alvin White and the shop of A. A. White Engravers.

-Operation
+Loading, operation, and instructions for carrying

+Original U.S. Army

+The original instructions for operation of the Single Action Army, both by Colt and the United States Army Ordnance Corps, specifies the loading of all six chambers and carrying the revolver habitually with the hammer cocked in the safety notch.

+Specifically, the 1874 U.S. Army Ordnance Manual, Description and Rules for the Management of the Springfield Rifle, Carbine, and Army Revolvers, Caliber .45, state "bring the hammer to the safety notch; keep it there until the Pistol is to be fired." as part of the loading instructions.

+Commercial

+Colt continued to provide instructions specifying the revolver was to be carried with all six chambers loaded and with the hammer on the safety notch from 1874 to at least 1945.
+In 1898, the advertisements for the Single Action Army, 1877, and M1878 all instructed: "These Revolvers should be carried with the hammer resting in the Safety Notch."
+Colt's advertisements in the 1920s through 1945 (after which the first generation Single Action Armys were discontinued) instructed that the revolver "May be carried cocked with the hammer in the safety notch."